GustavoFri/GustavoFri.github.io/_pages/about.md

 > My English name is **Reinhard Yang**, which some people interpret as "real heart", while it means "mighty and brave or strong judgment" in German.
 Or you can simply call me *Reiny*.

-I am now a junior undergraduate student at [the School of Mathematics and Statistics](http://maths.whu.edu.cn/Englishversion/), [Wuhan University](https://en.whu.edu.cn/), majoring in Statistics and Probability, on my way of being a probabilist.
+I am now a junior undergraduate student at [the School of Mathematics and Statistics](http://maths.whu.edu.cn/Englishversion/), [Wuhan University](https://en.whu.edu.cn/), majoring in Statistics and Probability, on the way of being a probabilist.

 I grew up in Huizhou, Guangdong in Southern China.